-1.1 The Authority has an existing guide for Riverbank Protection Works which is over ten years old.
-As part of the Local Plan review process, officers have reviewed the guide with the intention of making the content more up to date to reflect current practice and lessons learned.
-The guides are intended to give would-be designers/ developers of riverbank stabilisation and moorings high level information to help inform the way forward with their design and highlight some of the common issues which such development needs to consider.
+- 1.1 The Authority has an existing guide for Riverbank Protection Works1 which is over ten years old.
+As part of the Local Plan review process, Officers have reviewed the guide with the intention of making the content more up to date to reflect current practice and lessons learned. - 1.2 Fundamentally, the guides are intended to give would- be designers/ developers of riverbank stabilisation and moorings high level information to help inform the way forward with their design and highlight some of the common issues which such development needs to consider.